-Integrate Robot test suite with app accessibility testing
+Integrate Robot test suite with App Accessibility testing

 Learn how to add accessibility checks to your existing functional tests and generate comprehensive reports of accessibility issues.

-For Android devices, App Accessibility automated tests are supported on version 11 and above.
+For Android devices, automated App Accessibility testing is supported on version 11 and above.

 Prerequisites